cark/cark.behavior-tree/README.md

 The behavior tree's database has a blackboard key which contains the application specific data.
 The tree can act or react on/to this data.
 The user can also update its value between tick invokations.
 ### Nodes
-This is a little overview, the nodes are described in more details in cljdocs.
+This is a little overview, the nodes are described in more details in the [node definitions documentation](https://cljdoc.org/d/cark/cark.behavior-tree/CURRENT/api/cark.behavior-tree.node-defs).
 #### Leaf nodes
 These node have no children.
 - :update : updates the tree context, using the func parameter.